Ojude Oba festival: History

 Ojude Oba which represents "the King's fore-court or frontage", could also be translated as “Majestic outing”.
-It was formerly a small gathering of the people of the Islamic religion which started over 100 years ago, when the earliest Muslim converts in Ijebu-Ode paid homage to the Awujale of Ijebuland, showing their appreciation for granting them the liberty to practice and observe their religion.

-During the reign of Awujale Ademiyewo Afidipotemole in 1878, a slave identified as Alli who later became Alli-Tubogun began open practice of Islam.
+During the reign of Awujale Ademuyewo Afidipotemole in 1878, a slave identified as Alli who later became Alli-Tubogun began open practice of Islam.
 He received his master's blessing to practice his religion without any barrier, obstruction and fear of any persecution.
 Due to this one-man effort coupled with the endorsement of his master, Islam began to grow, attracting so many converts and by 1880, local mosques were built at many wards in Ijebu-Ode.

 In 1896, an incident and drama occurred on 27 September, when two reverends, Rev. R.A Conner and Rev. E.W George baptised 41 Ijebu-men with their proclamation to keep just one wife out of the many they had earlier married.
 This incident caused a chief whose name was identified as Chief Balogun Kuku, a prominent Ijebu son to relinquish Christianity and to embrace Islam which encourage polygamy because he had over thirty wives, over 200 slaves and other ardent followers.
 The chief's extreme wealth coupled with the respects the Ijebus had for attracted many converts to Islam.

 Ojude Oba festival is a successor of the Odeda festival, which was also an annual event in which the worshippers of several traditional religions such as Sango, Egungu, Osun, Ogun, Yemule and so on come together to showcase their identities by dancing in turns to drums and songs in front of the Awujale, Olisa, various other important chiefs and the people of the town.

 Chief Balogun Kuku, who was a party to the Odeda festival until he converted to Islam could no longer participate in the festival and then he decided to replace the Odeda festival with a new one which will conform with his new religion.
 This birthed the Ita-Oba festival which has now metamorphosed into what is known as Ojude Oba Festival.
 The festival has since been accepted not just by the Ijebus at home, but also by millions of people within and outside Nigeria.
 The festival is usually attended by over 250,000 people across the six geopolitical zones of Nigeria.